kubeslice/.github/profile/README.md

 A quick and easy way to explore KubeSlice is to install it on _kind_ clusters.
 For more information, see [getting started with kind clusters](https://docs.avesha.io/opensource/getting-started-with-kind-clusters).

-To know more on installing KubeSlice on cloud clusters, see [getting started with cloud clusters](https://docs.avesha.io/opensource/getting-started-with-cloud-clusters).
+For information on installing KubeSlice on cloud clusters, see [getting started with cloud clusters](https://docs.avesha.io/opensource/getting-started-with-cloud-clusters).